Anello-Photonics/docs-A1/docs/getting_started_maritimeins.rst

 After installation and configuration, the unit is ready for data collection.
 Data is logged automatically once power is applied to the Maritime INS.
 No manual steps are required to start logging.

 * Start a new log by cycling power to the unit.
+* Connect to AMarinerControl using **ethernet**
 * Download logs in AMarinerControl by clicking **A (top left) > Analyze Tools > Log Download**.
+* Use a plotting tool such as  `PlotJuggler <https://github.com/PlotJuggler/PlotJuggler>`_ for visualization.
+PlotJuggler can decode raw .ulg files.
+To convert the .ulg log files to .csv's, use `decoder.py in ANELLO_INS_Scripts <https://github.com/Anello-Photonics/ANELLO_INS_Scripts/blob/main/ULG-to-CSV-log-decoder/decoder.py>`_
-* Use a plotting tool such as PlotJuggler for visualization.
-Contact ANELLO for assistance with post-processing, including GPS-denied simulations.
+* Contact ANELLO for assistance with post-processing, including GPS-denied simulations.

 .. image:: media/AMC_logs.png
    :width: 60%